 The United States is committed to working bilaterally and multilaterally to combat illegal, unreported, and unregulated fishing and to ensure the effective management of bycatch of protected species and sharks on the high seas, creating a level playing field for U.S. fishermen and safeguarding U.S. sustainable fisheries.
 Ensuring the sustainable management of domestic and global fisheries, including the catches of shark and bycatch of protected species, remains a top priority for NOAA Fisheries.
 We will continue to advocate for strong, scientific-based management measures, working with our global partners, and international organizations.

-The 2017 biennial report to Congress highlights U.S. findings and analyses of foreign IUU fishing activities and bycatch of protected species and shark catch on the high seas where nations do not have a regulatory program comparable to the United States.
+The 2017 biennial report to Congress on improving international fisheries management highlights U.S. findings and analyses of foreign IUU fishing activities and bycatch of protected species and shark catch on the high seas where nations do not have a regulatory program comparable to the United States.

 The United States is a global leader in the responsible management of marine fisheries, and combating IUU fishing, which impacts the economic and environmental sustainability of U.S. and global fisheries.
 IUU fishing undermines economic opportunities for U.S. fishermen and poses a direct threat to food security and socio-economic stability in many parts of the world.